khaosans/ddd-llm-claims/docs/architecture.md

 ## Domain Model Diagram

-### The Story This Diagram Tells
+### Domain Model

-This Entity-Relationship Diagram (ERD) shows the core domain model—the fundamental concepts and how they relate.
-It's like a database schema, but more importantly, it shows the business concepts and their relationships.
-Think of it as a map of the "things" in the system and how they connect.
+This Entity-Relationship Diagram (ERD) represents the core domain model, defining fundamental business concepts and their relationships.
+While structurally similar to a database schema, the domain model emphasizes business semantics over technical implementation.

-**The Entities**: The main entities are Claim, Policy, ClaimSummary, FraudCheckResult, and Document.
-Each represents a core business concept with its own identity and lifecycle.
+**Core Entities**: The primary entities include Claim, Policy, ClaimSummary, FraudCheckResult, and Document.
+Each entity represents a distinct business concept with unique identity and lifecycle management.

-**The Relationships**: The lines between entities show relationships.
-For example, a Claim "has" ClaimSummaries (one-to-many), and a ClaimSummary "is evaluated by" a FraudCheckResult (one-to-one).
-These relationships reflect business rules.
+**Entity Relationships**: Relationship lines indicate associations between entities.
+For example, Claim maintains a one-to-many relationship with ClaimSummary, while ClaimSummary has a one-to-one relationship with FraudCheckResult.
+These relationships encode business rules and domain constraints.

-**The Attributes**: Each entity shows its key attributes.
-For example, a Claim has a claim_id (unique identifier), raw_input, status, and timestamps.
-These attributes represent the information the system needs to track.
+**Entity Attributes**: Each entity includes key attributes defining its structure.
+For instance, Claim includes claim_id (unique identifier), raw_input, status, and temporal attributes (created_at, updated_at).
+These attributes capture the information necessary for business operations.

-**Why This Matters**: The domain model is the heart of Domain-Driven Design (Evans, 2003).
-It represents the business concepts in code, making the system understandable to both developers and domain experts.
-Understanding this model helps you understand what the system is really about.
+**Domain Model Significance**: The domain model serves as the foundation of Domain-Driven Design (Evans, 2003), representing business concepts in code.
+This representation enables shared understanding between developers and domain experts, making the system's purpose and structure explicit.

 ### Reading the Diagram